EricDarve/NLA/content/GMRES.md

 ## Norm to measure error

-The key in GMRES is to changes to [[Conjugate Gradients Version 1|cost function]] we are optimizing:
+The key in GMRES is to change the [[Conjugate Gradients Version 1|cost function]] we are optimizing:
 $$
 \| x - x^{(k)} \|_?
 $$